 Software Developed or Open-Sourced by Ropley IT

-Ropley IT develops and supports a number of software products.
-These products are all written in .NET and are currently Microsoft platform hosted.
-Some are licensed commercially, others are free-licensed binaries with source code IP kept within the company.
-One or two products are published with source code under the MIT licence, and are available to download or access from GitHub.
+Ropley IT has developed and supports a number of software products.
+These products are all written in .NET and are currently Microsoft platform hosted, some on Windows, some on other platforms via .NET Core and ASP.NET Core.
+Someare free-licensed binaries with source code IP kept within the company.
+Others are published with source code under the MIT licence, and are available to download or access from GitHub.

 Digital Signal Processing Library